danbalarin/web-audit/diploma-thesis/chapters/2-Existing-Solutions/3-Performance.typ

 Tools like Webpack Bundle Analyzer assess the size and composition of JavaScript bundles, helping developers identify unnecessary code bloat or opportunities for code splitting.
 Similarly, Coverage features in browser developer tools highlight unused JavaScript and CSS, suggesting areas where code can be trimmed to reduce load times.

-Synthetic Monitoring tools like Catchpoint and Uptrends offer controlled testing environments for more specialised auditing.
-They simulate user interactions from various geographic locations, devices, and network conditions, providing consistent benchmarks for performance.
-These services can monitor specific transactions or user flows, detecting issues like slow database responses or API latency that might not be apparent in standard page load tests.

 Moreover, automated testing frameworks like Selenium and Puppeteer can be extended for performance auditing by scripting user interactions and measuring performance metrics during these flows.
 These tools enable customised testing scenarios that reflect actual user behaviour, providing insights into performance during complex transactions or multi-step processes.